Skip to main content

 Growing requirements

-Start seeds indoors 8-10 weeks before your last frost date, pressing them onto the surface of a well-drained seed-starting mix - stevia seeds are tiny and need light for germination.
+Start seeds indoors 8-10 weeks before your last frost date.
+Press seeds onto the surface of a well-drained seed-starting mix - stevia seeds are tiny and need light for germination.
 Keep soil moist but not wet at 70-75°F. Given the low germination rates, sow at least 3-4x as many seeds as you need plants.
-Alternatively, purchase starts.

-Transplant after all frost risk has passed and soil temperature is above 65°F. Stevia is cold-sensitive; a late frost will kill transplants that have hardened off insufficiently.
+Transplant after all frost risk has passed and soil temperature is above 65°F. Stevia is cold-sensitive; a late frost will kill transplants that haven’t hardened off sufficiently.
+Harden off over 7-10 days by gradually increasing outdoor exposure.

 Soil pH of 6.5-7.0.
-Well-drained, moderately fertile soil - stevia is susceptible to root rot in wet soils.
+Well-drained, moderately fertile soil - stevia is susceptible to root rot in wet or compacted soils.
 Raised beds or mounded rows improve drainage.
 Do not over-fertilize; high nitrogen pushes vegetative growth but dilutes glycoside concentration in the leaves.
+A light application of balanced fertilizer at transplant and once mid-season is sufficient.

 What goes wrong